muratk5n/thirdwave/en/tweets/2008/week28.md

+# Week 28

-# Batman: The Sucking Returns
+Batman: The Sucking Returns

 Judgement is in: According to friends and yours truly, latest saga on Batman adventures fail to satisfy.
 Fail to entertain.
 To top it off,